By default, EF Core tracks changes to entities, and then sends updates to the database when one of the SaveChanges

 ExecuteUpdate

-method complement, rather than replaces, the existingSaveChanges
+method complements, rather than replaces, the existingSaveChanges

 mechanism.